-The HeiCode has embedded 17 policies that covers all aspects of the Group's business operations, categorised under four (4) key commitments namely:
+The HeiCode has embedded seventeen (17) policies that covers all aspects of the Group's business operations, categorised under four (4) key commitments namely:

-- ⇒ We advocate for responsible consumption

-- ⇒ We respect people and the planet
+- We advocate for responsible consumption - We respect people and the planet

-- ⇒ We conduct business with integrity and fairness

-- ⇒ We safeguard our Company's assets
+- We conduct business with integrity and fairness - We safeguard our Company's assets

 The HeiCode and the underlying policies, communication and training materials are documented and available in a Business Conduct Portal for employee access.
 They are reviewed and updated periodically to reflect the changing business environment.
-On an annual basis, all employees are required to complete the following online courses as part of the Company's efforts to drive awareness and assess their understanding of the respective codes and the underlying principles:
+On an annual basis, all employees are required to complete the following e-learning as part of the Company's efforts to drive awareness and assess their understanding of the respective codes and the underlying principles:

-- ⇒ Code of Business Conduct
+- Code of Business Conduct

-- ⇒ Anti-Bribery and Corruption
+- Anti-Bribery and Corruption

-- ⇒ Responsible Marketing Code
+- Responsible Marketing Code

-- ⇒ Security Awareness
+- Security Awareness

-- ⇒ Fraud Awareness
+- Fraud Awareness

-- ⇒ Data Privacy
+- Data Privacy

 - Competition law